adapt-it/adaptit/docs/Readme.txt

 ---------------------------------------------------------------------
 The following documentation files are installed (with links to them in the Adapt It Start Menu group on Windows installations):
-   1. Adapt It Quick Start.htm has basic startup information in an html file; this file also includes "how to" instructions for about a score of common Adapt It procedures.
+   1. Adapt_It_Quick_Start.htm has basic startup information in an html file; this file also includes "how to" instructions for about a score of common Adapt It procedures.
+Also accessible from Adapt It's Help Menu.
+   2. Help_for_Administrators.htm has information for administrators
+      detailing how to set up Adapt It to collaborate with Paratext or Bibledit, as well as other administrative functions.
+Also accessible from Adapt It's Administrator Menu.
-   2. Adapt It Tutorial.doc has a tutorial.
+   3. Adapt It Tutorial.doc has a tutorial.
 The tutorial takes you through the initial launch operation, and then through the common operating procedures for doing an adaptation.
 The data used in the tutorial is in a file called "Tok Pisin fragment 1John.txt" included with this package.
 It is ANSI data, but uses only characters which are also correct UTF-8, so it can be used also as a source text with Adapt It Unicode.
-   3. Adapt It Reference.
+   4. Adapt It Reference.
 It is a MS Word/Open Office *.doc file If your word processor cannot open it, contact Bill Martin (bill_martin@sil.org) or Bruce Waters (bruce_waters@sil.org) who can supply the file in .PDF or .RTF format instead.